btdrucke/Weather2/README.md

 * Custom tabs and animations.
 Tabs currently are implemented with the support action bar.
-This works and was quick, but a custom control with press state and an animating underbar would look better.
+This works and was quick, but a custom control with press-state effects and an animating underbar would look better.
 * Better unit test coverage.
-There is one test of a full success and one test of an utter failure, but there are middle cases that could use attention.
+There is one test for a full success and one test for an utter failure, but there are middle cases that could use attention.
 The service could return data that is well formed JSON but missing key elements of data.
-I have coded some defense, and I have observed this to work in the cases were wind speed is sometimes unavailable.
-But I have not seen a natural example of reuired data which is missing.
+I have coded some defense, and I have observed this to work in the cases where wind speed is sometimes unavailable.
+But I have not seen a natural example of required data which is missing.
 And automated test would help here.
 * Test hooks for decreasing the half-hour service timeout would help test this feature.